rrodrigues345/rrodrigues345/README.md

 <!--
 **rrodrigues345/rrodrigues345** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on Front-End projects
+- 🔭 I’m currently working on Front-End & Data Science projects
 - | Drug Discovery Researcher🧬 | Scientist | Linux user |
-- 🌱 I’m currently learning Python, React, JavaScript, HTML5 and CSS3.
+- 🌱 I’m currently learning Python, JavaScript, HTML5 and CSS3.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...